canhtuongvinh/cms-system/ADRs/ADR-000-adr-template.md

 Why is a decision needed?

 ## Decision:
-What is a decision?
+What is the decision?

 ## Consequences:
 ### Pros:
-- consequences
+- Consequences

 ### Cons:
-- consequences
+- Consequences